ohansck/aws-costs/README.md

 │   │   │   ├── weekly-2024-12-18-to-2025-12-24.json
 │   │   │   └── monthly-2025-11-01-to-2025-12-01.json
 ```

+**Note**: `{unique-id}` is a stable 8-character hash generated by CDK based on the stack's construct path.
+This ensures unique resource names while remaining consistent across deployments.

 Reports are retained for 365 days with automatic lifecycle management.